Urinetown: Act II

 At the UGC headquarters, Bobby is offered a suitcase full of cash and full amnesty to the rebels as long as Hope is returned and the people agree to the new fee hikes.
 Bobby refuses, and demands free access for the people.
 Cladwell orders the cops to escort Bobby to Urinetown—even if it means that the rebel poor will kill Hope.
 Horrified, Pennywise marvels at the depth of Cladwell's evil.
 Cladwell has her arrested as well.
 She, Hope, and Fipp sing of their regrets of falling for Cladwell's schemes.
 Meanwhile, Bobby is led to the top of the UGC building, and learns the truth: Urinetown is death.
-He regrets having ever listened to his heart.
-Lockstock and Barrel throw him off the building to his death, effectively shocking the audience ("Why Did I Listen To That Man?").
+Lockstock and Barrel throw him off the building, killing him. ("Why Did I Listen To That Man?").

 Little Sally returns to the hideout in a shocked daze, having just heard Bobby's last words.
 The ghost of Bobby sings, along with Little Sally, his last words, which are directed to Hope ("Tell Her I Love Her").
-His last words encourage the rebels "to fight for what they know is right", and that "the time is always now."
 Just as the rebels are about to murder Hope in revenge, Pennywise enters and offers herself instead, proclaiming herself to be Hope's mother.
-The poor reel back, shocked by this unexpected twist.
-Hope convinces the rebels to let her lead them, and she, Penny, and the poor march to the UGC offices.
-En route, they kill Officer Barrel (who had just confessed his love to Officer Lockstock), Senator Fipp, and Mrs. Millennium (a UGC employee, typically double-cast with Little Becky Two-Shoes) ("We're Not Sorry").
+Hope then convinces the rebels to let her lead them, and she, Penny, and the rebels march to the UGC offices.
+En route, they kill Officer Barrel (who had just confessed his love to a non-reciprocal Lockstock), Senator Fipp, and Mrs. Millennium (a UGC employee, typically double-cast with Little Becky Two-Shoes) ("We're Not Sorry").

 Hope reveals to her father that she is still alive.
 Cladwell is overjoyed, until the rest of the poor reveal themselves.
-Hope tells him that his reign of terror is over, and that he will be sent to the same place he sent Bobby and all those "who wouldn't—or couldn't—meet his criminal fee hikes".
-Cladwell unsuccessfully pleads to the people that he is their only chance at seeing tomorrow.
-After he and Pennywise reminisce about their past romance ("We're Not Sorry (Reprise)"), he is led to the roof, shouting that he regrets nothing, and however cruel he might have been, he "kept the pee off the street and the water in the ground", before being thrown off.
+Hope tells him that his reign of terror is over, and after he and Pennywise reminisce about their past romance ("We're Not Sorry (Reprise)"), he is led to the top of the UGC building and thrown off.

-With the town finally at peace, the age of fear is over and the people look forward to a bright new day.
-The Urine Good Company is renamed "The Bobby Strong Memorial Toilet Authority" and the people are henceforth allowed "to pee whenever they like, as much as they like, for as long as they like, and with whomever they like" ("I See A River").